Directional testing for high-dimensional multivariate normal distributions: Simulation studies

-This section is devoted to investigating the performance of the tests in terms of power and local power for the six hypotheses problems in the previous section.
-Three possible choices for $\mu$ and $\Lambda^{-1}$ under the alternative hypothesis are considered.
-The first setting is taken from \cite{jiang:2015}, to enable comparison with the CLT test.
-The second local alternative setting deals with situations where the Frobenius norm between the null and alternative parameters converges to zero as $n$ goes to infinity.
-The last alternative setting is the most extreme, as only one element of the parameters differs between the null and alternative hypotheses (see Section \ref{simulation setting}).
+The power of the tests considered for the hypotheses problems in the previous section are here investigated empirically for some alternative settings.
+In particular, four possible choices for $\mu_i$ and $\Lambda_i^{-1}$ under the alternative hypotheses detailed in Section \ref{simulation setting} are studied.
+The first alternative setting (1) is taken from Jiang and Qi \cite{jiang:2015}, who extended the use of the central limit theorem test developed in \cite{jiang:2013} to cases where $p$ is very close to $n$ (see Section \ref{section6:disscussion} for further details).
+The second alternative setting (2) deals with situations where the Frobenius norm between the null and alternative parameters converges to zero as $n_i$ goes to infinity.
+The third alternative setting (3) is based on the compound symmetry structure of the covariance matrix with correlation going to zero as $n_i$ diverges, while only one group has the identity structure.
+The last alternative setting (4) is motivated by Jensen \cite{Jensen:2021} and considers a situation where only one or two elements of the parameter differ between the null and alternative hypotheses.
 Due to space constraints, we report here results referred to the corrected power only.
-Corrected power is based on the corrected Type I error reported in Section \ref{limiting null distribuiton: results}.
-This is a fair comparison since power is intended with a given significance level.
-However, it is important to remark that the directional $p$-value is the only one that does not need a correction for the Type I error, being exact under the null hypothesis.
-The CLT, LRT and BC tests have the same corrected power as they use the same test statistic (LRT) and result in different cutoff values for corrected Type I error.
+Corrected power is based on the corrected Type I error, which is the $5\%$ quantile of the empirical $p$-values obtained under the null hypothesis, and is reported in the Supplementary Material S3--S4.
+This allows a fair comparison among the tests, since power is intended with a given significance level.
+However, it is important to remark that the directional $p$-value is the only approach that does not need a correction for the Type I error, being exact under the null hypothesis.
+The central limit theorem, log-likelihood ratio test and Bartlett correction have the same corrected power as they use the same test statistic $W$ and result in different cutoff values for the corrected Type I error.